edubart/nelua-lang/docs/pages/overview.md

 ### Record metamethods

-Some special methods using the `__` prefix are used by the compiler to defines behaviors on certain operations with the record type, they are called metamethods and are similar to the Lua metamethods:
+Some special methods using the `__` prefix are used by the compiler to define behaviors on certain operations with the record type.
+They are called metamethods and are similar to Lua metamethods:

 ```nelua
 require 'math'